energysistem/manuals/39930-BT5Plus/en/08-nfc_pairing.md

 ## NFC Pairing

-Ccurrently there are smartphones on the market with NFC function (Near Field Communication), which allows you to synchronize devices maintaining contact between them.
-The Energy Wireless BT5 + have the NFC feature so you can synchronize your Smartphone with a contact between the two.
+Currently there are smartphones on the market with NFC function (Near Field Communication), which allows you to pair devices maintaining contact between them.
+The *Energy Wireless BT5+* have the NFC feature so you can pair your smartphone with a contact between them.

-The steps to follow to synchronize your Smartphone and Wireless Energy BT5 + are:
+The steps to follow to pair your smartphone and your *Energy Wireless BT5+* are:

-Enables the NFC and Bluetooth ® function on your Smartphone.
+1. Enable the NFC and Bluetooth® function on your smartphone.
-Play with your smartphone the right side of Wireless Energy BT5 + (indicating NFC) and keep in touch for three seconds.
+2. Touch with your smartphone the right side of *Energy Wireless BT5+* (where NFC indicated) and keep them in touch for three seconds.
-Confirm the pairing on your smartphone.
+3. Confirm the pairing on your smartphone.

-Energy is necessary for the BT5 + Wireless is on at all times.
+It is necessary the *Energy Wireless BT5+* to be on at all time.

 IMPORTANT: The NFC feature is not compatible with all smartphones.